pawansharma23/DatingApp/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 including Freepik Icons.
 Please consult their respective headers for the terms of their individual licenses.

-## SinchRTC

-IMPORTANT NOTICE -- READ BEFORE USE

-## LICENSE AGREEMENT

-This SDK and all the associated software, documents and other content in this package file (the "Software") is provided by the Swedish company Sinch AB (reg. no 556969-5397) under the Sinch Terms of Service located at http://www.sinch.com/terms-of-service (the "Terms of Service").

-You are not allowed to in any way use or handle or access the Software before accepting the Terms of Service.
-Not limiting anything in the Terms of Service; by downloading, accessing and/or using the Software, you acknowledge that you have read and understand the Terms of Service and accept to be bound by them.

-The Software contains valuable, confidential and proprietary information of Sinch AB.
-Unauthorized reproduction, transmission, distribution or use of the Software is a violation of Sinch AB's rights and applicable laws.
-The Software may make use of some third-party and open source code and/or software, in this regard reference is made to the document Third Party Licenses http://www.sinch.com/legal/third-party-licenses/.

-## THIRD-PARTY LICENSES

-This document contains a list of the attributions and licenses for third-party and open source software, codes or similar used by the Swedish company Sinch AB (reg. no 556969-5397) in the Sinch SDK and other software, codes etc. relating thereto ("Third Party Licenses").

-NOTE - The list is updated as per March 04, 2015 and is included in the SDK package file for convenience purposes only.
-Note that the current official (complete and updated) list of Third Party Licenses are located at http://www.sinch.com/legal/third-party-licenses/.
-Therefore, in case of any discrepancies between the list in this document and the list presented on the website, the list on the website shall prevail.

 ### appledoc (Gentle Bytes)

 Copyright (c) 2009-2011, Gentle Bytes All rights reserved.